Durjoy001/Data-Structure-and-Algorithms/Recursion and Backtracking/Recursion/README.md

   ![Recursion Tree](https://github.com/Durjoy001/Data-Structure-and-Algorithms/blob/master/Recursion%20and%20Backtracking/Recursion/fib1.png)

   **The recursive program has greater space requirements than iterative program as all functions will remain in the stack until the base case is reached.
-It also has greater time requirements because of function calls and returns overhead.**
+It also has greater time requirements because of function calls and returns overhead or redundancy .**

   #### :boom: Time and space complexity analysis of recursive programs - using factorial [mycodeschool]( https://www.youtube.com/watch?v=GM9sA5PtznY&list=PL2_aWCzGMAwLz3g66WrxFGSXvSsvyfzCO&index=2)
   Time Complexity : **O(n)**